apache/trafficserver/doc/admin-guide/files/remap.config.en.rst

 The filter is *applied* if its constraints match properties of the transaction.
 A filter with no constraints always matches.
 If multiple constraints of different types are specified, all must match.
-If multiple constraints of the same type are specified, the rules matches if any of contraints matches.
+If multiple constraints of the same type are specified, the rules matches if any of constraints match.
 Filters are checked in precedence order and the first matching filter determines whether the transaction is allowed or denied.
-There is a bias toward allowing the transaction - unless there is a deny filter, the transaction will be allowed.
-For this reason allow filters are irrelevant in the absence of a lower precedence deny filter.
+By default rules are allows, so that rules with no filters work as expected.
+This leads to a very important point:

+.. important:: An ``allow`` action by itself **has no effect**.

+By default a rule is allowed, if a filter is applied that also allows there is no change.
+This is so important it should be repeated.

+.. important:: An ``allow`` action by itself **has no effect**.

+For an ``allow`` filter to be useful, it must be followed by a ``deny`` filter.
+In the most common use case, where the goal is to specify which for which requests the rule is valid, the ``allow`` should be followd by an plain ``deny``, which denies everything __except requests that matched the allow filter__.

 The constraints available for a filter are

 ``src_ip``
    The remote IP address of the inbound connection (the client IP address).
 This can be specified as a range using ``-`` as a separator, or as CIDR style network, e.g. ``172.17.9.0/28``.
 A single address is interpreted as a range of size 1 or (equivalently) a host address with a mask of ``32`` for IPv4 and ``128`` for IPv6.

-``in_ip``
+``proxy_ip``
    The local IP address of the inbound connection.
 This is the IP address to which the inbound connection connected.

+``in_ip``
+   A deprecated synonymn for ``proxy_ip``.

 ``method``
    The HTTP method of the request.
 Multiple methods can be specified by either multiple instances of this contraint or by separating methods with the ``|`` character.
 Note this can include methods that are not defined by the W3 standard.
 Inverting the value will include all syntatically valid methods for this reason.

 ``internal``
    This matches requests that are internal, that is generate by |TS| and not by an inbound connection.
 This constraint does not have a value.

 The value of a constraint can be preceded by ``~`` to negate the match, that is to match a transaction value that is not the contraint value.
 For methods, this is the negation of all methods in the constraint.
 A useless but illustrative example which creates a constraint of all methods is ::

    @method=~POST @method=POST

 More usefully, a constraint of all methods except ``GET``, ``HEAD``, and ``POST`` would be ::

    @method=~GET|POST|HEAD

 As noted, this will match methods such as ``UPDATE``, ``TEAPOT``, and ``LEIF`` because those are syntatically valid methods and not one of ``GET``, ``POST``, and ``HEAD``.